rom1504/rom1504/README.md

 * Laion5B and OpenClip in open source ML
 * Mineflayer and PrismarineJS in open source javascript

-Blog posts I've written and projects I'm working on are listed below.

 #### 🗒 Blog posts

 - [Semantic search at billions scale](https://rom1504.medium.com/semantic-search-at-billions-scale-95f21695689a)